 Sunny’s is a place I can truthfully say I am glad I got to visit and write about.
 I was admittedly a skeptic of vegan meat, having never tried it for myself before now.
 The dedication to introducing their recipes to others and the care with which they make each order is immediately apparent.
-Whether you are seeking a new plant-based eatery or are just dipping your toes in the water of plant-based pub food, Sunny’s is a bright new spot on the ATX food scene.
+Whether you are seeking a new plant-based eatery or are just dipping your toes in the water of plant-based pub food, Sunny’s is a bright new spot in Austin.

 Address: 3526 E 7th St, Austin, TX 78702, United States.